Peter Collins (footballer): Tottenham Hotspur

-In addition, Collins played in both legs of the 1968-69 Football League Cup semi-final versus Arsenal and were runners-up in the 1974 UEFA Cup Final.
+In addition, Collins played in both legs of the 1968–69 Football League Cup semi-final versus Arsenal and were runners-up in the 1974 UEFA Cup final.

-Following his time at Tottenham, Collins played for Folkestone & Shepway.
+Following his time at Tottenham, Collins played for Folkestone & Shepway, also managing the club.

 Post-football career

-Collins took the position of part-time manager of Braintree Town up to 1995.
+Following his playing career, Collins was joint manager of Braintree Town, alongside Brian Honeywood, before being dismissed in February 1992.
+In 1994, Collins returned to Braintree, before being sacked a year later.
 He spent 25 years as a PE teacher in Chelmsford up to 2003 and is presently a property developer in Spain.